MahmoudAshours/Copia/README.md

 - Changes in UI.
 - Adding document for every page.
 - Document text to speech.

+#### Continuous development Strategy :
-- Adding new brochures , Posters and fixing bugs.
+- Adding new brochures , Posters & fixing bugs.
+- Running an online survey to see what to add next to the application.